How to Build Powerful Custom Spectral Rules with TypeScript

 button

-By writing your custom Spectral functions in TypeScript, you bring the same rigor and tooling benefits to your API governance code as you do to your application code.
+By writing custom Spectral functions in TypeScript, you ensure your API governance code is as robust as your application code.

 npm install -g @stoplight/spectral-cli